Brand Names: Altafrin, Mydfrin, Neofrin, Neo-Synephrine Ophthalmic, Ocu-Phrin, Phenoptic

 Generic Name: phenylephrine ophthalmic

-Phenylephrine ophthalmic available over-the-counter is used to relieve redness, burning, irritation, and dryness of the eye caused by wind, sun, and other minor irritants.
 Prescription-strength phenylephrine ophthalmic is used to constrict blood vessels in the eye and to dilate (make bigger) the pupil for conditions such as glaucoma, before surgery, and before eye examinations.

-Phenylephrine ophthalmic may also be used for purposes other than those listed in this medication guide.
+Phenylephrine ophthalmic may also be used for purposes not listed in this medication guide.

 What are the possible side effects of phenylephrine ophthalmic?

 Although the risk of serious side effects is low when phenylephrine ophthalmic is used in the eyes, side effects can occur if the medicine is absorbed into your bloodstream.
 Stop using phenylephrine ophthalmic and call your doctor at once if you have:

 - sweating, tremors;

 - pale skin, light-headed feeling;

 - severe headache, buzzing in your ears, anxiety, shortness of breath; or